RTO-Websites/dynamic-conditions/trunk/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Activates conditions for dynamic tags to show/hides a widget.
+Activates conditions for dynamic tags to show/hides a widget or section.

 == Description ==

-Activates conditions for dynamic tags to show/hides a widget.
+Activates conditions for dynamic tags to show/hides a widget or section.
-You can check every field which support dynamic-tags (also advanced custom fields) and check for empty, contain, equal.
+You can check every field which support dynamic-tags (also advanced custom fields) and check for empty, contain, equal, greater/smaller than and between.
+You can also compare dates, days and months.
+If you check for empty user-id, you can show widget/section only for logged in or logged out users.

 Requires elementor and elementor pro.